 San Francisco, California 94111

-Tickets for this event are $60 for one session (2 hrs worth of bubbly), and $100 for both sessions (4 hours worth of bubbly) and should be purchased in advance online (the event will most likely sell out, as there is limited capacity).
-Proceeds benefit the Institute for the Masters of Wine, and in particular their scholarships for aspiring students, I believe.
+Tickets for this event are $65 for one session (2 hrs worth of bubbly), and $110 for both sessions (4 hours worth of bubbly) and should be purchased in advance online (this event always sell out, as there is limited capacity).
+Proceeds benefit the Institute for the Masters of Wine, and in particular their scholarships for aspiring students.

 Parking is a doozy around the Ferry Plaza, and if you’re going to swallow any of those bubbles, it would serve you well to simply take public transport to the tasting.
 Also, please leave your perfume at home.